fossasia/visdom/README.md

 1. `-port` : The port to run the server on.
 2. `-env_path` : The path to the serialized session to reload.
 3. `-logging_level` : Logging level (default = INFO).
 Accepts both standard text and numeric logging values.
+4. `-readonly` : Flag to start server in readonly mode.

 #### Python example